ttimon7/design_patterns/README.md

-# design_patterns
+# Design Patterns

-Implementation of different design patterns in different programming languages with simple usecase examples..
+Implementation of different architectural and design patterns in different programming languages with simple use cases and examples..